linusmarco/mlb-scoreboard/README.md

-# angular-bare
+# angular-flask-bare

-A simple "hello world" angular app meant to be used as a foundation for more complex projects.
+Basic 'Hello World' web app built with Angular (2) on the front end and Flask on the back.
+Meant to be used as a jumping off point for larger apps.